Who we are

 Director Policy & Partnerships

 Laure Blanchard-Brunac is the Director of Policy & Partnerships of the Association of European Development Finance Institutions (EDFI).
 Laure’s main areas of expertise are investment, development finance and EU policy.
 Prior to her role at EDFI, she worked at the European Bank for Reconstruction Development in various senior functions, and at the European Commission, and French Development Finance Institution PROPARCO.
 After spending more than 10 years executing debt and equity transactions, Laure has contributed to the implementation of key EU policy initiatives, including EU financial instruments.
-Laure has also been recently appointed as Investment Committee member of InvestEU, an EU flagship initiative to support sustainable investments in the EU.
+Laure has also been recently appointed as Investment Committee member of InvestEU, an EU flagship initiative to support sustainable investments in the European Union.
 Laure holds a postgraduate Grande Ecole degree from HEC Paris.

 Pia Krökel Caruana